Bar, Ukraine: Religion

-The Assumption Orthodox Church was closed for the renovation in 1838–1851.
-The full restoration of the Assumption Cathedral was also done in 1975.
-The “gold plated” domes were installed and the façade renovation works were completed at the Assumption Orthodox Cathedral in 2013.
+The church was closed for renovations in 1838–1851.
+A full restoration of the cathedral was also done in 1975.
+The "gold plated" domes were installed and the façade renovation works were completed in 2013.

-At present time, there are the two old icons at the Assumption Orthodox Cathedral in Bar, Ukraine: The St. Michael Myrlikiys’ky Miracle Man icon, created in Bari, Italy in the 16th century and presented by Bona Sforza; and The God's Mother icon with the silver frame, created in the 17th century, which saved the cathedral from the fire in 1737 and 1760.
+At present, there are two old icons in the cathedral: The St. Michael Miracle Man icon, created in Bari, Italy in the 16th century and presented by Bona Sforza; and God's Mother icon with the silver frame, created in the 17th century, which saved the cathedral from fire in 1737 and 1760.

 Priests at Assumption Orthodox Cathedral in City of Bar in State of Ukraine 1795–2016.

-Presently, all the Orthodox church members strictly follow the Orthodox religion old traditions in Bar.
+Presently, all Orthodox church members strictly follow the Orthodox traditions in Bar.

-The first international conference: "Spiritual Treasure of Podillya" to celebrate the 260 years anniversary from the moment of St. Assumption Orthodox Church foundation as well as the 130 years anniversary from the moment of "The God’s Mother" icon recognition as a miracle creating icon was held in Bar on October 12, 2017.
+The first international conference: "Spiritual Treasure of Podillya" to celebrate the 260 years anniversary from the moment of St. Assumption Orthodox Church foundation as well as the 130 years anniversary from the moment of "God’s Mother" icon recognition as a miracle creating icon was held in Bar on October 12, 2017.

 The Bar Orthodox Women Monastery, made of red bricks, was in the process of construction under the management by Viktor Terletsky, priest and under the patronage by Simeon, Archbishop of Vinnytsia and Bar (former Archbishop of Vinnytsia and Mohyliv-Podilsky) at Harmaky near Bar since December 10, 2002.
-The St. Bar Orthodox Women Monastery is intended for the females only.
-It was opened in Bar in 2018.
+The Orthodox Women Monastery is for females only and opened in 2018.

-The Roman Catholic St. Michael Cathedral, built in 1550 (the soft wood); and then, it was renamed as The Roman Catholic St. Anna Cathedral, re-built in 1811 (the stone); it was renovated by Y. Tamanchuk, architect, in 1900 – July 26, 1906 (the red bricks) The old altar at the St. Anna Catholic Cathedral is made of the stone and special wood with the old religious icon placed on the top of altar.
+St. Michael’s Roman Catholic Cathedral, built of wood in 1550; then rebuilt in stone and renamed St. Anna’s Cathedral in 1811, was renovated between 1900 – July 26, 1906 (in red bricks) The old altar is made of stone and special wood with an old religious icon placed on top of the altar.

-There is an organ to perform the organ music at the religious ceremonies at the Roman Catholic St. Anna Cathedral.
-A number of the professional organ musicians can play the organ music at the religious ceremonies at the Roman Catholic St. Anna Cathedral.